PedalPi/PluginsManager-Zoom/README.rst

 **Legend:**

-* x: Integrated with PluginsManager API
+* :code:`Blank cells`: Not implemented.
+It may be supported.
-* no notify: The current version doesn't informs patch name changes
+* :code:`x`: Integrated with PluginsManager API
-* only API: Not yet integrated with PluginsManager API
+* :code:`only API`: Not yet integrated with PluginsManager API
-* ?: Unknown.
+* :code:`?`: Unknown.
 Probably not possible
-* no support: Equipment doesn't informs/receive information about
+* :code:`no support`: Equipment doesn't informs/receive information about

 **Other info:**